cypress-io/cypress/docs/source/guides/appendices/_changelog_older.md

 **Features:**

 - There is now a `cy.cmd` and `cy.command` method which enables you to invoke commands by their string name.
 This is most useful when using *namespaced* custom commands.
 So `Cypress.addParentCommand("dashboard.setSlider", ...)` can be accessed by `cy.cmd("dashboard.setSlider", arg1, arg2)`.
 (Docs have not been written yet).
 - `Environment Variable` support has been added and can be accessed in your tests with {% url `Cypress.env` env %}.
-The docs have been written [here](https://on.cypress.io/guides/environment-variables) and {% url 'here' env %}.
+The docs have been written {% url 'here' environment-variables %} and {% url 'here' env %}.

 **Misc:**